mralexhay/mralexhay.github.io/_drafts/toolbox-learnings-and-earnings.md

 There's (obviously) so much more that goes into making an app than just the code.
 Marketing and pricing strategies require a good deal of skill and experience in themselves and I definitely don't have any expertise in that arena so I really just winged it.

 I decided to make the app free to download with a good number of the tools available without payment and the rest locked behind an in-app purchase.
 There's a natural virality to users building a sharing Shortcuts using Toolbox Pro's actions so I wanted to make sure some of the big, useful features were completely free to use - like Preview (build native, interactive SwiftUI pages in Shortcuts) and global variables.

+I set the price to unlock everything at £5.99

 I found [this post](https://charliemchapman.com/posts/2019/9/27/marketing-dark-noise/) by Charlie Chapman about marketing his app, [Dark Noise](https://apps.apple.com/app/dark-noise/id1465439395), a very useful starting point for marketing.